Strategies to improve sales and profitability

 Improving profitability isn't just a matter of focusing on it for a short time and then letting it look after itself.
 It's important to consistently focus on profitability across all areas of your business.

 You need to routinely review your profitability, assessing all the key areas including:

 Build these reviews into your day-to-day business processes wherever possible.
 For example, encourage sales teams to focus on the profitability of sales, rather than just turnover.
 You could also reward production staff for suggesting more efficient ways of doing things.

 Periodically, you will need to step back and re-examine the profitability of your business.

 Watch market trends

 Stay aware of trends in your market - they will have an impact on your profitability.
 Changes in the market can present new opportunities for business.
-You can capitalise on trends by watching them carefully and adapting accordingly.
-Read about market trends and competitor intelligence.
+You can capitalise on market trends and competitor intelligence by watching them carefully and adapting accordingly.

 Use benchmarking and SWOT analysis to inform your profit strategy